metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 I have to say...Kyler may be shitting himself here.
 I wonder if being hit by NFL linemen is taking its toll on him mentally.

-Better plan from Kyler following that Pittsburgh turnovers.
+Better play from Kyler following a Pittsburgh turnover.
 Though any success I saw on that drive came more from scheme than quarterback play.
 Still, the Steelers defense are doing a solid job limiting Kyler Murray's options here.
 Even when Kyler attempted to run the ball outside, Minkah Fitzpatrick immediately cut him off.

 Finally, the up-tempo play-calling is yielding results for this Arizona offense.
 Steelers are trying their damnedest to confuse Kyler by crowding the line of scrimmage with linebackers though.